New Day News

 This provides the opportunity for men and women who are homeless or vulnerable to meet together with staff and volunteers to have a warm meal, study the bible and have the opportunity to develop Christ centered relationships without regard to their status.
 It has become a place where job opportunities are found, or the opportunity to help someone in need to get to an appointment.

 These opportunities are only possible with your support.
-This is only one of the programs of New Day of Laurel Maryland, Inc. Check out all our programs at our website.
+This is only one of the programs of New Day Maryland, Inc. Check out all our programs at our website.
 Our programs are supported by the caring people of our area who want to be a part of ending homelessness in our area.

 tournament with 59 players.
 The winning team was Dennis Owca, Jeff Paulson and Patrick Hall.
 Second place went to Bobby Wheeler, Charlie Wheeler,